freenas/freenas-docs/userguide/freenas_directoryservice.rst

 is running `Samba version 4
 <https://wiki.samba.org/index.php/Samba4/HOWTO#Provisioning_The_Samba_Active_Directory>`_.
-Since AD provides authentication and authorization services for the users in a network, you do not have to recreate these user accounts on the FreeNAS® system.
+Since AD provides authentication and authorization services for the users in a network, it is not necessary to recreate these user accounts on the FreeNAS® system.
 Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the CIFS shares on the FreeNAS® system.

-.. note:: if your network contains an NT4 domain controller, or any
-          domain controller containing a version which is earlier than Windows 2000, configure :ref:`NT4` instead.
+.. note:: If your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure :ref:`NT4` instead.

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
-If you are not running the latest FreeNAS®
-|release|, it is strongly recommended that you update the system
-before attempting Active Directory integration.
+It is strongly recommended to update the system to the latest FreeNAS® |release| before attempting Active Directory integration.

-**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from Shell on the FreeNAS® system.
+**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from :ref:`Shell` on the FreeNAS® system.
 If the :command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the FreeNAS® system.

-Next, add a DNS record for the FreeNAS® system on the Windows server and verify that you can :command:`ping` the hostname of the FreeNAS® system from the domain controller.
+Next, add a DNS record for the FreeNAS® system on the Windows server and verify that the hostname of the FreeNAS® system can be :command:`ping` ed from the domain controller.

 Active Directory relies on Kerberos, which is a time sensitive protocol.
-This means that the time on both the FreeNAS® system and the Active Directory Domain Controller cannot be out of sync by more than a few minutes.
+The time on both the FreeNAS® system and the Active Directory Domain Controller cannot be out of sync by more than a few minutes.
 The best way to ensure that the same time is running on both systems is to configure both systems to:

 * use the same NTP server (set in :menuselection:`System --> NTP Servers` on the FreeNAS® system)

 * have the same timezone

 * be set to either localtime or universal time at the BIOS level

-Figure 9.1a shows the screen that appears when you click :menuselection:`Directory Service --> Active Directory`.
+Figure 9.1a shows the screen that appears when :menuselection:`Directory Service --> Active Directory` is chosen.
 Table 9.1a describes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
+:menuselection:`System --> Advanced`.

 **Figure 9.1a: Configuring Active Directory**